Attractions

 Millbrook Village, part of the Delaware Water Gap National Recreation Area, is a re-created community of the 1800s where aspects of pioneer life are exhibited and occasionally demonstrated by skilled and dedicated docents throughout the village

-To understand why it's a great story, walk to the top of the hill in Jockey Hollow that held 200 soldier huts for the Pennsylvania Brigade in early 1790.
+To understand why it's a great story, walk to the top of the hill in Jockey Hollow that held 200 soldier huts in early 1790.
 Walk up one day in January and imagine staying there until it gets warm enough sometime in April to take off your down jacket.

 A newly restored building provides a beautiful setting for new exhibits and interactive programs; a family oriented space where children and adults learn about the tools and trades of the past.